Russian battleship Poltava (1894)

 The Russian battleship Poltava (Полтава) was one of three Petropavlovsk-class pre-dreadnought battleships built for the Imperial Russian Navy in the 1890s.
 The ship was transferred to the Pacific Squadron shortly after completion and based at Port Arthur from 1901.
 During the Russo-Japanese War of 1904–1905, she participated in the Battle of Port Arthur and was heavily damaged during the Battle of the Yellow Sea.
 She was sunk by Japanese artillery during the subsequent siege of Port Arthur in December 1904, but was raised by the Imperial Japanese Navy (IJN) after the war and renamed Tango (丹後).

-During World War I, she bombarded German fortifications during the siege of Tsingtao.
+During World War I, she bombarded German fortifications during the siege of Qingdao.
 The Japanese government sold Tango back to the Russians at their request in 1916.
 She was renamed Chesma (Чесма) as her former name had been given to a new ship.
 En route to the White Sea, she joined an Allied force that persuaded the Greek government to disarm their ships.
 Her crew declared for the Bolsheviks in October 1917, but made no effort to resist when the British captured her during the North Russia intervention in early 1918.
 In poor condition, the ship was used as a prison hulk.
 Abandoned by the British when they withdrew in 1919 and recaptured by the Bolsheviks, she was scrapped in 1924.